 1. There is an increased volume of connected devices throughout homes.

 Not only is the demand for smart home devices increasing, but so is the number of devices homeowners and buyers are looking to integrate in their homes.
 One way to ensure homeowners are set up for success when it comes to smart devices – not only at the time of purchase and move-in but also as they grow into their homes – is by choosing a brand partner that has capabilities to support whole-home solutions.
 For example, the Decora Smart product line from Leviton allows users to automate dozens of lights, fans, electronics and small appliances throughout the whole home or individual rooms via schedule, voice control or in the My Leviton app when home or away.
 App control offers a single source no matter how big or small the home or the number of connected devices, making it an ideal option for buyers to scale the number of devices in the future as well.

-2. Everyday activities & household tasks are streamlined with smart home technology.
+2. Everyday activities and household tasks are streamlined with smart home technology.

 While spending more time at home, many have chosen to automate tedious tasks with smart devices, and these tasks are now becoming second nature.
 Coffee shop stops have transitioned to at-home brews automated with a well-designed “Good Morning” routine with smart home devices, making tasks like gently increasing the brightness of lights and turning on the coffee machine a breeze – even from bed.
 As homes became the fitness center of choice for many, automating a smart thermostat, smart speakers and a Wi-Fi enabled ceiling fan controller, allowed homeowners to create an atmosphere tailored specifically them and their family’s preferences.